cockroachdb/docs/v20.1/inverted-indexes.md

 ## Example

-### Create table with inverted index on a JSONB column
+### Create a table with inverted index on a JSONB column

 In this example, let's create a table with a `JSONB` column and an inverted index: